ubiquitypress/operas-metrics-widget/readme.md

 ## Installation

-1. Run `npm install` to install dependencies.
+1. Run `pnpm install` to install dependencies (Corepack will pick up the version pinned in `package.json`'s `packageManager` field; run `corepack enable` once if you don't have pnpm yet).
-2. Run `npm run dev` to start the local dev server (webpack-dev-server).
+2. Run `pnpm dev` to start the local dev server (webpack-dev-server).

 ## Building

-1. Run `npm run check` to lint and typecheck.
+1. Run `pnpm check` to lint, typecheck, and run knip.
-2. Run `npm run build`.
+2. Run `pnpm build`.

 This produces: